The Gambling Act gives the council a number of important regulatory functions including:

 Apply for a Gambling Premises Licence

-If you intend to apply for a premises licence please download a copy of the Gambling Application Form.
+If you intend to apply for a premises licence please contact licensing for advice as you may require an operators licence from the Gambling Commission first.

 Gambling in Pubs